 Creatine is a non-protein nitrogen, a compound which contains nitrogen but is not a protein.
 It is synthesized in the liver and pancreas from the amino acids arginine, glycine, and methionine.
 Dietary sources of creatine include meats and fish, however large amounts would need to be consumed in order to obtain adequate quantities.

 Now we understand what creatine is, we can explore what exactly it does.
-The energy supplied to rephosphorylate ADP (adenosine diphosphate) to ATP (adenosine triphosphate) during and after high intensity exercise comes from PCr (phosphocreatine).
-Increased concentrations of creatine will increase the availability of PCr, allowing the body to resynthesize ATP at an accelerated rate and ultimately improve performance during high intensity exercise.
-The improved performances during exercises through creatine supplementation can lead to greater training adaptations due to an enhanced quality and volume of work performed.
+The energy supplied to rephosphorylate ADP (adenosine diphosphate) to ATP (adenosine triphosphate) during and after high-intensity exercise comes from PCr (phosphocreatine).
+Increased concentrations of creatine will increase the availability of PCr, allowing the body to resynthesize ATP at an accelerated rate and ultimately improve performance during high-intensity exercise.
+The improved performances during exercises through creatine supplementation can lead to greater training adaptations due to enhanced quality and volume of work performed.

 Why should women use creatine?